paulbousquet/SmoothLP/README.md

 ***

 Smooth Local Projections extend penalized regression methods to local projections (LP).
-The estimator of BB19 comes from minimizing a ridge-type loss function with a penalty matrix constructured from B-spline basis functions.
-A major motivation is the use of local projections to generate impulse response functions (IRFs).
+The estimator of BB19 comes from minimizing a ridge-type loss function with a specific penalty matrix motivated by the use of using B-spline basis functions to approximate the coefficient(s) of interest.
+This approach was conceived to address issues related to a common use of local projections to generate impulse response functions (IRFs).
 More specifically, the relevant deliverable is a plot of the coeficients on $x_t$ from regressions of $y_{t+h}$ on $(x_t,\boldsymbol{W}_t)$ for $h=h_1,\dots,H$, representing the response path of an outcome varible of interest $y$ given a change in $x$ at $t$.
 When estimated via a default LP structure, these coefficients can have a lot of variability from one horizon to the next (creating "jagged" plots), as well as large standard errors.
-BB19 addresses both, most obviously because nonzero values of the ridge parameter $\lambda$ produce more efficient estimates, but the estimated IRFs shrink to a polynomial as $\lambda$ grows because higher order derivitives with this B-spline penalty matrix converge to 0, making response paths even "smoother" than a more straightforward penalized approach.
+BB19 addresses both, most obviously because nonzero values of the ridge parameter $\lambda$ produce more efficient estimates, but the estimated IRFs shrink to a polynomial as $\lambda$ grows because higher order derivitives with this penalty matrix in conjunction with the use of B-splines converge to 0, making response paths even "smoother" than a more straightforward penalized approach.

 ## Replication of Example